Cockroach Identification & Prevention

 Cockroaches often live outside near the exterior of homes and businesses, allowing them to find their way indoors while foraging for food.
-They will also move inside during periods of very dry, hot weather as most species have high moisture needs.
-Cracks in the foundation, gaps around windows and doors, spaces around air conditioners, and drains are all common entry points for cockroaches.
+They will also move inside during periods of very dry, hot weather, as most species have high moisture needs.
+Cracks in the foundation, gaps around windows and doors, and spaces around air conditioners and drains are all common entry points for cockroaches.
 Additionally, people often accidentally introduce these pests in boxes, potted plants, or used appliances.

 Where will I find cockroaches?